logikaljay/filemanager/README.md

 * fs.extra - ~1.2.1

 ## Plans
-* container like storage that issues a GUID when creating to the creator
+* container like storage that issues a api key on creation
-* all api requests will require this GUID to access any of the files
+* api for common tasks like create/upload/delete/resize
+* container cache for resizing